Renocalvo/Pemrogaman-Mobile-Praktikum/README.md

 _"A repository to store the journey of mobile programming assignments at Muhammadiyah University of Malang."_<br>
 _Sebuah repository untuk menyimpan perjalanan penugasan pemrograman mobile universitas muhammadiyah malang_

-Here's a project description for the "Terasaga App":

 ---